 June 4, 2018 EPA publishes in the Federal Register designations for “all remaining areas, except for eight counties in the San Antonio, Texas metropolitan area,” starting a 60-day compliance clock for the designated areas.

-July 17, 2018 EPA completes designations for the eight remaining counties in Texas that had not yet been designated.
+July 25, 2018 EPA posts designations for the eight remaining counties in Texas that had not yet been designated.
 EPA designates Bexar County (where San Antonio, Texas is located) as a nonattainment area and the remaining seven counties as attainment/unclassifiable areas.
-The designations are posted in the Federal Register on July 25, 2018.

 May 7, 2019 Sierra Club and Center for Biological Diversity sue EPA to force the agency to determine the Ozone NAAQs compliance status of Dallas-Fort Worth, Baltimore, Houston, Chicago, New York City, and seven other metropolitan areas.
 The groups allege that EPA has missed its January 20, 2019 deadline to determine whether these areas are in violation of the Ozone standards.
 This suit is similar to the March 25, 2019 WildEarth Guardians lawsuit.
 Center for Biological Diversity v.
 EPA, No. 3:19-cv-02462 (N.D.
 Cal.).